 📝 Managing Strings & Languages

-This document explains how developers manage our english source strings and add/remove languages in the Thunderbird for Android project.
+This document explains how developers manage our English source strings and add/remove languages in the Thunderbird for Android project.

 Translators: If you want to contribute translations, see Translations.
 This document is developer-focused.